The Escapist (magazine): 2018–2022: Enthusiast and relaunch

-2022–June 2025: Gamurs and staff resignation
+2022–present: Gamurs Group and Clickout Media

 Enthusiast Gaming sold the website to Gamurs Group in September 2022.
 On November 6, 2023, Calandra alleged he was fired from Gamurs Group, citing "not achieving goals" as the justification.
-The entire video team, including Croshaw, subsequently resigned to form an employee-owned outlet titled Second Wind; Gamurs kept the rights to Zero Punctuation among other Escapist properties.
+The entire video team, including Croshaw, resigned to form an employee-owned outlet, Second Wind; Gamurs kept the rights to Zero Punctuation among other Escapist properties.
+In July 2025, Gamurs sold The Escapist to Clickout Media.

-July 2025

-In July 2025 Gamurs sold The Escapist to a private investor.
+Under Clickout Media, The Escapist initially refocused its content to create reviews of online casinos and other gambling-related promotions.
+They uploaded numerous gambling clips to the Escapist YouTube channel, which were removed in April 2026.

+In March 2026, Clickout Media laid off the majority of The Escapist staff, keeping only a skeleton crew assisted by "AI editors" to create content.
+The site is currently led by former Amiga Action and PlayStation Pro editor Paul McNally, and hosts a mix of gaming features, often on more niche titles, and AI-generated guides for online casinos.

 The Escapist Games Showcase

 The Escapist Indie Showcase was held from June 11–14, 2020 focusing on indie games.
 The main showcase video was aired first on June 11 and used the "direct" format, as well as featuring messages from the developers behind the games.
 Streams were held after the showcase where The Escapist team played some of the games while interviewing their developers live.
 They partnered with GOG for the event.
 The Escapist Games Showcase was held from November 10–12, 2020, as part of the digital EGLX event.